OctopusDeploy/docs/CONTRIBUTING.md

   Walk the user through the process with easy to follow step by step instructions.
 Try to focus on the most common use cases and provide a direct path the user can follow to achieve the goal of the procedure.

+  > 1. Select Projects from the main navigation, and click ADD PROJECT.
+  > 2. Give the project a name that's meaningful to you, and anybody else who'll work on the project.

 3. Reference.

   If there are lists of parameters or additional options available, provide the details in a list or table for easy access after the procedural content.
 If there are common troubleshooting steps users might need to perform, list them here.